Skip to main content

 Oregon Highway Plan Update

-The Oregon Highway Plan functions as a strategic element under the guiding aspect of the Oregon Transportation Plan.
-The Oregon Highway Plan update will begin following the adoption of the new Oregon Transportation Plan anticipated in early 2023.
+The Oregon Highway Plan functions as a strategic element under the guiding aspect of the Oregon Transportation Plan (OTP).
+The Oregon Highway Plan update will develop a new OHP and help implement the 2023 OTP.

 The Oregon Highway Plan must: